Learning to SEE is like learning to grow a plant. Basically anyone can do it. Young, old and where ever you are.

 Just read this text and click the yellow words which will give your a picture and get back to the text with the return button on your phone.
 When you use this course in school or for your home work you can also see all the slides here or just return to the homepage and start all over.

 What you see and read here is my personal view on things and you may disagree or not even like it.
 It is your decision, you decide what is true or not.
-(I did the text in German because I think it looks cool, but it means: "do you think I am telling the truth?", you already guessed that, right?)
+(I did the text of the picture below in German because I think it looks cool, but it means: "do you think I am telling the truth?", you already guessed that, right?)

 When you do not agree, have learnt things otherwise or know it better, let me know.
 Send an e-mail, it's not difficult.
 When you are in class and would like to discuss things with me, ask your teacher to set up a WhatsApp videocall.
 Let me know on forehand what time and about what, so I come prepared and you don't catch me while I am walking the dog or something.
 The phone number is in the footer of this page.
 OK?